trandoshan-io/trandoshan-parent/README.md

 First of all thank you!
 I'm really happy that people are interested about Trandoshan and I really want to build a little community around the project.

-The first thing to do before coding is to build our custom dev version of trandoshan.
+The first thing to do before coding is to build your custom dev version of trandoshan.

 To do this all you have to do is to issue the following command: